yingweiwo

 Metabolism / Metabolites

-Limited information is available on pharmacokinetics and metabolism of nonivamide.
-For the closely related [DB06774] and other capsaicinoids, gastrointestinal absorption is rapid and almost entirely complete in studies of rats (oral dose of about 10 to 15 mg/kg of combined capsaicin and dihydrocapsaicin) with about 85% of the dose being absorbed within 3 hours.
-Both substances undergo first-pass metabolism in the liver and partly metabolized at the site of absorption.
+Pharmacokinetic and metabolic information on nonanoamide is limited.
+For [DB06774] and other capsaicin compounds closely related to its structure, in rat studies (oral doses of approximately 10 to 15 mg/kg of a mixture of capsaicin and dihydrocapsaicin), gastrointestinal absorption was rapid and almost complete, with approximately 85% of the dose absorbed within 3 hours.
+Both substances undergo first-pass metabolism in the liver and partial metabolism at the site of absorption.
+Biological half-life Approximately 7 minutes.

 Toxicity/Toxicokinetics